 During this special week of joyful discovery, Middle School students take part in unique mini-courses in lieu of regular classes.
 Students are offered a wide variety of subjects, and at the end of the week share their finished projects with the entire school.
 This is a highlight of the academic year!

-This course will teach students about history through the painting of miniature soldiers.
-We will be painting realistic soldiers (25mm in scale) as well as learning about the time period, weapons, and tactics of a historical era.
-Students will discuss and recreate battles of that era using the miniature soldiers.
+This course teaches students about history through the painting of miniature soldiers and civilians.
+The students paint realistic miniatures (25mm in scale), and learn about the time period the miniatures reflect by examining the dress, weapons, and tactics of that historical era.
+Students also discuss civilian life and recreate battles of that era making use of the miniature soldiers they have painted.

 Calligraphy means “beautiful writing” in Greek.
-In this course, students will learn to the basic techniques of pointed-pen calligraphy (also known as Copperplate).
-Students will become familiar with the tools of calligraphy and they will learn to script the full Copperplate alphabet.
-They will also be introduced to the history of scripts and letter-writing.
-In addition, students will receive supplies to take home so that they can continue to develop and use their skills beyond the classroom.
+In this course, students learn the basic techniques of pointed-pen calligraphy (also known as Copperplate).
+Students become familiar with calligraphy tools as they learn to script the full Copperplate alphabet.
+They also study the history of scripts and letter-writing.
+Students will take home the supplies in order to continue to develop and use their skills beyond the classroom.
 Knowledge of cursive penmanship recommended.

 This course teaches students the mechanics of the body and how engineers work to overcome the effects of injury, age and accidents on limbs and joints.
 The class will design and build working joints and prosthesis and use programmable motors to articulate joints.
 Students may also choose to look at the effects of weightlessness on an astronaut’s body and the devices used compensate for those effects.